Open-Science-Community-Saudi-Arabia/MOOCs/documentation/README.md

     ```bash
     node -v
     ```
-    This should display your current node version if it exists
+    This should display your current node version if it exists.
+    If you don't have [NodeJs](https://nodejs.org/) already installed follow the instructions [here](https://nodejs.org/en/download/)
 3. Install [yarn](https://www.npmjs.com/package/yarn) if you don't have it.
 Follow the installation guide [here](https://classic.yarnpkg.com/en/docs/install)
 4. From the projects root directory, navigate to the `Frontend` folder
    ```bash